 What did you learn this week that helped move YOUR faith toward being unshakable?

 A FREE Gift For You:

-Anyone else wish you had a list to reference of all the scriptures that link Old Testament prophecy to New Testament fulfillment?
+Ever wish you had a list to reference all the scriptures that link Old Testament prophecy to New Testament fulfillment?
 Well, guess what?
 Wendy Blight, our biblical content coordinator and author of several of our past Bible studies, has pulled a list together for us.
 Thank you, Wendy!
 This resource is going to help us so much in developing and keeping an unshakable faith.